 Here’s what you will need to look out for when handling formula milk:

 A good container is of utmost importance to store formula milk.
 Here is what you should consider when looking for one.

-- Do not hesitate to buy baby feeding bottles, nipples, etc. from reputed brands.
+- Invest in baby feeding bottles and nipples from reputed brands.
 Bottles and nipples made of cheaper plastics could leak hazardous chemicals into the food, and cheap glass could shatter easily.

 - Buy microwave-safe bottles.
 All feeding equipment will need to be sterilised often.
 Hence heat resistant is a must!

-- Specialised cleaning agents and equipment is best for baby bottles.
+- Specialised cleaning agents and equipment are best for baby bottles.
 There are even electric steamers that are designed to make sterilising your baby feeding equipment convenient.

 - Buying several bottles, sized for one feed each is the best option.

 Sterilisation is the process of getting rid of any microbial life (bacteria and virus) that may be present on the surfaces of the bottle.

 - Sterilisation can be done using two basic agents–heat and chemicals.

 - Always clean your equipment thoroughly with warm water and soap before the sterilisation process itself.